About After Innocence

 - Every exoneree in the United States will have access to a basic level of consistent, effective re-entry assistance to help them rebuild their lives after wrongful conviction.

 Through this work, we will demonstrate what a good society does when its justice system recognizes that it has put the wrong person in prison.

-After Innocence is a fiscally sponsored project of The Althea Foundation, a 501(c)(3) public charity in San Francisco, California.
-(This organization is not affiliated with the 2005 documentary film, After Innocence, or its filmmakers.)
+After Innocence is a 501(c)(3) public charity (Tax ID: 81-0944502) based in Oakland, California.
+(We are not affiliated with the 2005 documentary film, After Innocence, or its filmmakers.)
 After Innocence is a member of the Innocence Network, which brings together organizations that work on behalf of the wrongfully convicted.

-Donations to The Althea Foundation for the benefit of After Innocence are tax-deductible to the extent allowed by law.
+Donations to After Innocence are tax-deductible to the extent allowed by law.

 Jon Eldan, Director

 Barry C. Scheck - Co-Founder, The Innocence Project